-- Smoking and secondhand smoke kill more people than AIDS, alcohol and drug abuse, car crashes, murders, suicides and fires combined.
+- Smoking and secondhand smoke kill more people than AIDS, alcohol abuse, drug abuse, car crashes, murders, suicides, and fires combined.

 - One in three adolescents who are "just experimenting" end up being addicted by the time they are 20 years old.

 - Cigarettes contain over 4,000 chemicals and 2,000 poisons – including toxins found in nail polish remover, rat poisoning, battery acid, insecticides, and rocket fuel.

 - Underage smoking (under age 18) is not only unhealthy, it is illegal.
 If caught, you will pay a heavy fine.

 - Nicotine, the main chemical in tobacco, is highly addictive; it is just as addictive as heroine or cocaine.

 - Cigarette use causes premature death.
 On average, smokers die 14 years earlier than nonsmokers.

 - Smoking does not just affect the person smoking.
 Secondhand smokers are also at risk.
 On average, secondhand smoke causes 3,400 deaths from lung cancer; 46,000 deaths from heart disease

 - Smoking causes birth defects when pregnant women are exposed to it (firsthand or secondhand smoke).
 Some birth defects may be premature birth, asthma, and cleft lip.